RSE-Sheffield/RSE-Sheffield.github.io/_posts/2024-07-19-faqs-for-upgrading-r.md

 ## YoYo and Managed Desktop users

-The upgrade to R >= 4.4.0 will happen automatically and you will not need to take any further action to update R itself.
-You will need to recreate your R package library for R >= 4.4.0 - reinstalling any R packages that you currently need/use.
+The upgrade to R >= 4.4.0 will happen automatically in late July and you will not need to take any further action to update R itself.
+You will need to recreate your R package library for R >= 4.4.0 - reinstalling any R packages that you currently need/use (using e.g. `update.packages()`).

 ## Unmanaged machine or Ronin users